Hungry-Dolphin/Stock-Drop-Recovery-Predictor/README.md

 From this we train a model on this data which will try and predict recoveries.

 If this works well you can use it to determine if you should just "buy the dip."

-# Files used:
-1. Got SP500 csv from some random place on the web

 # Docker
 ```